FruitAddict/CapitalsApp/Capitals/Readme.md

         - UI Tests.
         - Only the city list presenter is unit tested (not all cases are covered) (CityListPresenterTests).
         - Table view handling is pretty basic.
 I usually diff the dataset for nice updates.
+        - Visitor list modal view.
+I handle errors on the main list with a modally presented error controller instead.

 - I found the european capital list on the web - thats it's weirdly formatted (name for the country/capital for the city name)